JasonDL-trajector/ReactNotion/README.md

 - Create and customize forms using a user-friendly interface.
 - Connect to a Notion database to store form submissions.
+- Have a configured form validation.
 - Implement Google reCAPTCHA for form security.
-- Play videos using React Player.
 - Display toast notifications for user feedback.

 ## Dependencies